ouya/docs/adobe-air.md

 }
 ```

-6) Add code to load the `OUYA` native extension and save a reference to the native interface.
+6) Add code to load the `RazerSDK` native extension and save a reference to the native interface.

 ```
 package